 The South Styrian Wine Route

 We are two days in the Loisium Wine & Spa Hotel in Southern Styria invited.
-This is located directly on the South Styrian Wine Route.
-Reason enough for us to set out to find the best wine tavern in Styria.
+This is located directly on the South Styrian Wine Road in Austria.
+Reason enough that we are on our way to the best Buschenschank in the Styria to search.

 We are equipped with a map showing all the taverns of the region, and our head is full of tips provided by the receptionist of the Loisium Hotel.
 So it pulls us out into the hills.
 We had already admired this from the balcony of our room.
 In sunshine, deep blue skies and temperatures around the 25 degrees we break up.
 We drive south from the Loisium Hotel.